50 years of BBC Television News was

 but it did not convert the Frame speed.
 This resulted in a non standard

 display and though it could be viewed it could not be recorded.
-Then they
+Then they produced

-designer was in our studio, and was awarded an ‘Emmy’ for his invention.
+our studio, and was awarded an ‘Emmy’ for his invention.

-conversion is done digitally and is quite transparent and no one gives it a thought.
+conversion is done digitally and is quite transparent and no one gives it a

 405 lines & 625